wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

 *   5 The appointment and removal of a committee of management (by whatever name), of a treasurer and other officers and of trustees, the contribution to a fund under the control of the central body, the control of the central body over the branch, and the conditions under which the branch may secede from the society.

-*   6 The investment of the funds, the keeping of the accounts, and the audit of the accounts at least once a year.
+*   6 The investment of the funds, the keeping of the accounts, and the audit (if any) of the financial statements.

 *   7 Annual returns to the Registrar through the society relating to the affairs and numbers of members of the branch.

 *   8 The inspection of the books and accounts of the branch by every person having an interest in the funds of the branch.

-*   9 The manner in which disputes of a kind referred to in [section 78(2)][90] must be settled.
+*   9 The manner in which disputes of a kind referred to in [section 78(2)][95] must be settled.

-    *   Schedule 3 clause 9: substituted, on 15 April 2004, by [section 6][302] of the Friendly Societies and Credit Unions Amendment Act 2004 (2004 No 28).

 *   10 In the case of dividing societies, a provision for meeting all claims upon the branch existing at the time of division before any such division takes place.